-- Access to essential medicineApply Access to essential medicine filter (1)
+- Access to essential medicineApply Access to essential medicine filter (2)

-- Access to healthcareApply Access to healthcare filter (4)
+- Access to healthcareApply Access to healthcare filter (7)

-- Child healthApply Child health filter (5)
+- Child healthApply Child health filter (6)

 - Maternal healthApply Maternal health filter (4)

-- Mediterranean MigrationApply Mediterranean Migration filter (15)
+- Mediterranean MigrationApply Mediterranean Migration filter (19)

-- Mental healthApply Mental health filter (6)
+- Mental healthApply Mental health filter (11)

-- MigrantApply Migrant filter (23)
+- MigrantApply Migrant filter (31)

-- Mobile clinicApply Mobile clinic filter (7)
+- Mobile clinicApply Mobile clinic filter (9)

 - Refugees and internally displaced peopleApply Refugees and internally displaced people filter (30)

 - VaccinationApply Vaccination filter (1)

-- Water and sanitationApply Water and sanitation filter (4)
+- Water and sanitationApply Water and sanitation filter (5)